No. 18 Missouri holds off frantic rally, tops No. 10 Alabama

 Alabama is a volume 3-point shooting team, and when the Crimson Tide missed, Missouri started fast breaks with long rebounds.
 The Tigers scored 13 fast-break points in the first half and took a 44-28 lead at intermission.

 It got worse before it got better for Alabama, which got 12 points apiece from Jaden Quinerly and Keon Ellis.
-The Crimson Tide had their chances, too, with Alex Reese and James Rojas missing dunks and the making just 12 of 21 free throws.
+Alex Reese and James Rojas missed dunks for the Crimson Tide and the team was just 11 of 23 on layup attempts and only 12 of 21 on free throws.

 BIG PICTURE